CODE-DE-EO-Lab/aicube-overview/README.md

 ### Transformer-based Multi-Modal Learning for Multi Label Remote Sensing Image Classification

-As part of the AI-Cube project, the TU Berlin has also investigated different multi-modality applications.
+As part of the AI-Cube project, the RSiM Group has also investigated different multi-modality applications.
 In the work [Transformer-based Multi-Modal Learning for Multi Label Remote Sensing Image Classification](https://arxiv.org/abs/2306.01523), a novel
 _Synchronized Class Token Fusion_ (SCT Fusion) architecture is introduced in the framework of multi-modal, multi label classification (MLC) of remote sensing
 (RS) images.
 The proposed architecture leverages modality-specific attention-based transformer encoders to process varying input modalities while exchanging information across